shivharis/turtlebot3_wiki/docs/source/bringup.rst

   currently:	speed 0.2	turn 1

 ..
-WARNING:: If you are testing a turtle bot on a table, you should be careful of falling accidents.
+WARNING:: Be careful when the test is being carried on a table.